Toggle menu

 Concerns or Enquiries

 The responsibility to manage algal blooms lies with the owner of the water concerned.
-However, for enquiries relating to cyanobacteria (Blue-Green Algae), please contact Environmental Health Contact Details.
-Environmental Health will assess any action required against the relevant Scottish Government guidance (opens new window) and the Lothian and Fife Cyanobacteria Action Plan.
+However, for enquiries relating to cyanobacteria (Blue-Green Algae), please contact Click on this link to find out how to contact Environmental Health.
+Environmental Health will assess any action required against the relevant Scottish Government guidance and the Lothian and Fife Cyanobacteria Action Plan.